Unlock the value already in orbit

 Read moreSee SpaceOS in Action

 Draw your area of interest, pick an app, compare satellite runners.
-On-board processing cuts costs by up to 7×.
+On-board processing cuts downlink costs by up to 7×.

-Funded Partnerships
+Funded partnerships

 EUR 1.5M+ in funded project commitments across ORCHIDE (Horizon Europe, with Thales Alenia Space), CEOS (BPI France 2030), and OSIP (ESA marketplace demonstration).

-Read about Innoflight partnership →Flight Path
+Read about Innoflight partnership →Flight path

 First payload launched March 2025 on SpaceX Transporter-13.
 Clustergate-2 launched March 2026, demonstrating the CCSDS protocol stack with OTA rekeying in orbit.

-Read about our first launch →Technical Resources
+Read about our first launch →How we engage

 Deep-dive documentation for technical evaluators.
 Contact us for early access.